slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *"Courage is the complement of fear.
 A man who is fearless cannot be courageous.
 (He is also a fool.)"
 -- Robert A. Heinlein*

 > *"Courage is knowing it might hurt and doing it anyway.
 Stupidity is the same.
-And that's why life is hard."
+And that’s why life is hard."
 -- Jeremy Goldberg*

 > *"Speak your mind, even if your voice shakes."